 Setup

 AdmixPy requires Python 3.10 or newer and runs on Linux, macOS, and Windows.
-You’ll also need git to clone the repository.

 Clone the repository and enter it: